aristovinceselvanathan/TIPS/src/Phase2Task/Phase2Task/ExpenseTracker/Readme.md

 8. Log the messages into the log file.
 Easier to debug later if any error occurred in future.

+## Class and Module

+### Expense Class

+- The Expense Class Contains the DateTime, Amount, Category to get and store the value form of the list to CRED Operations to performed.

+- The Expense Class Constructor that used to change the values present in the class.

+## Income Class

+- The Income Class Contains the DateTime, Amount, Source to get and store the values form of the list to CRED Operations.

+- The income Class Constructor that used to  change the field present in the class.

+## File Operation

+- Method `GetData` it will retrieve the data from the json serialize the data from the file.

+- Method `SavingData` it will save the list to the file.

+- Method `LogTheFile` it will take the log messages from the program to the file based on text.

+## User Interface

+- The `User Interface` class will ask the user to perform the which type of the operation to be performed.

+- CRED Methods in the User Interface will get the input from the user and changes values according to it.

 ### UML Class Diagram

 ![Alt text](ExpenseTrackerClassDiagram.png)